hustvl/BoxCaseg/joint_training/README.md

 * Joint training part codes refer codes of [HRNet](https://github.com/HRNet/HRNet-Semantic-Segmentation), [BBTP](https://github.com/chengchunhsu/WSIS_BBTP).
 * Follows U^2 Net, we horizontal flip images of DUT-TR-single and DUT-TR-single-new offline and don't adopt random horizontal flip in data augmentation.
-* For COCO training, we adopt a sample strategy which brings about 1 percent promotion in *miou^* *.
+* For COCO training, we adopt a sample strategy which brings about 1 percent promotion in *mIoU* *.
 Trough calulating ground truth boxes' overlaps in a COCO image, we find some COCO instance with serve occlusion.
 In training stage, we will randomly drop these instances.